A lack of posting to this blog can only mean one thing… good things are happening.

 Avery continues to use the AmpCoil regularly, running a “cleanse” every other day and supportive journeys on the off days.
 After attending the AmpCoil Summit and hearing how parasites significantly hamper those with compromised systems, Avery encouraged us all to do a Parasite cleanse regularly.
 Both she and my son are more than halfway through the 10x parasite cleanse, and interestingly, both have developed Bartonella markings – Avery has had other Bartonella symptoms lately, but we had not pieced them together to determine the cause.
 It is not known that the appearance of the marks is related to the parasite cleanse that both are doing, but it is known that Bartonella will be targeted on the next cleanse – and mold, per Dr. Hollis!

 I wanted to personally thank you all for supporting my daughter on her journey to wellness.
-Those of you that are struggling with tick bacteria know the toll it brings on a family all too well.
-Avery may never be 100% well, but we are all so thankful that we have been able to maintain a sense of normalcy the past couple of months.
+Those of you struggling with tickborne disease know the toll it takes on a family all too well.
+Avery may never be 100% well, but we are so thankful that we have been able to maintain a sense of normalcy the past couple of months.

 Avery and I both look forward to keeping you all updated with the next news we receive!

 “Even though I walk through the darkest valley, I will fear no evil, for you are with me; your rod and staff, they comfort me.” – Psalm 23:4